-Blooming in June, Delphiniums come in a variey of colors, don't overlook this perennial flower, when choosing different types of flowers for your garden.
+Blooming in June, Delphiniums come in a nice assortment of colors, that blend well with most rose flowers.
+Take a look at this perennial flower, when choosing different types of flowers for your garden.
 There are many shades to choose from, including blues, purples, whites, and mauves.
-All perfect companion flowers for roses!
+All perfect companion flowers for roses.

 They make a nice border plant for edging.

-Oriental Lilies are amoung the most beautiful of all lillies.
+Oriental Lilies are among the most beautiful of all lilies.
 They are different types of flowers that have unique coloring, make them wonderful cut flowers, and add excitement to arrangements.

 I like what they add to my garden!
 They bloom mid-late summer, with a profusion of blooms.
 They like full to partial sun.

-Old-fashioned charm of Garden Pinks with new disease resistance and vigor.
-The deeply fringed, double flowers -- lavender pink with a dark eye -- perch above diminutive mounds of gray-green foliage.
-Bloom is heaviest in spring, but continues on and off until fall if plants are deadheaded.
+Old-fashioned charm of Garden Pinks are lovely in any garden.
+The deeply fringed, double flowers -- lavender pink with a dark eye -- perch above mounds of gray-green foliage.

-There are many varietys of lavendar, find one that will grow in your climate, and add some different types of flowers to your garden.
+There are many varieties of lavendar, find one that will grow in your climate, and add some different types of flowers to your garden.

 Purple colored plants look spectacular planted beside yellow, or pink roses.

-are heat loving and hardy.
-They provid some vivid color late in the season.
+Yarrow are heat loving and hardy.
+They provide some vivid color late in the season.

 They can grow 2-3 feet.

-Flower heads sit on top of lacy green foliage.
-Another favorite butterfly plant!
+The delicate looking flower heads sit on top of lacy green foliage.
+This one is another favorite butterfly plant!